The Supersuckers

 The Supersuckers (formerly known as The Black Supersuckers) are an American rock band, formed in 1988, whose music is influenced by both hard rock and country.
 AllMusic describes the band as "the bastard sons of Foghat, AC/DC, and ZZ Top after being weaned on punk rock, unafraid of massive guitar riffs, outsized personalities, or pledging allegiance to sex, weed, and Satan with a wink and a nudge."

 Bassist/singer Eddie Spaghetti (real name Edward Daly) leads the band and is its only constant member.
 Their current lineup also includes guitarist Marty Chandler and drummer Christopher von Streicher.
-Their most recent album, Play That Rock N' Roll, was released in February 2020.
+Their most recent album, Liquor, Women, Drugs & Killing, was released in October 2025.

 History

 The Supersuckers formed in 1988 as The Black Supersuckers in Tucson, Arizona, first playing traditional punk rock.
 The original lineup was Edward "Eddie Spaghetti" Daly on bass, Dan "Thunder" Bolton and Ron "Rontrose" Heathman on guitars, Dan Siegel (who later used the stage name Dancing Eagle) on drums, and Eric Martin on vocals.
 All had been high school friends in Tucson.
 In 1989, they moved to Seattle, Washington, because a friend told them it had a ton of clubs to play and leather jackets could be worn in the summer.
 Martin left the band a year later and returned to Tucson, and Eddie Spaghetti took over on vocals.
 They recorded numerous singles and cover songs for various small labels before being signed to Sub Pop.
 Their early recordings are compiled on the 1992 release The Songs All Sound the Same.
 Their first album with Sub Pop, The Smoke of Hell, was released in 1992, featuring a cover by graphic artist Dan Clowes.